How to Increase CTR (Click-Through Rate) of Your Push Notifications

 The success of your push notifications depends a lot on click-through rates.
 If no one clicks on your push messages, then you won’t be able to generate conversions from this channel.
 So, don’t forget to optimize your push messages for better CTR.
 But you don’t need to add emojis, urgency, and data into the equation all at once.
 Don’t get overwhelmed.
 Start small – make one change at a time and don’t forget to A/b test the results.
 Experiment, learn, iterate, and repeat.

 Want to send push notifications to your app users?
-Try Smartech (a Netcore product), free.
+Schedule a Demo of Smartech (a Netcore product).

 Reshu Rathi is an online marketing and conversion rate enthusiast.
 She has been in the internet marketing industry for nearly ten years, specializing in content and product marketing, lead generation and engagement strategy.